mirpl/mvp-ta-knowledge-base/docs/Scripts/Selenium on Chrome (.NET).md

 ### Output
-The output is set as a JASON Object.
+The output is set as a JSON Object.

 ```java
                JObject json = new JObject(